Home » Water Quality » Contaminants » 4 Reasons for Brown Hot Water & Solutions

 In rural areas where the water is supplied by a well, brown well water poses an even bigger problem as there might be more to it than rusty heater or water supply contamination.

 Though unappealing, brown hot water may be less harmful to bathe and shower in.
-Do note that high levels of iron or sediments in water might give you a bit of a rash.
-That’s especially the case if you’re already sensitive to it.
+Do note that high levels of iron or sediments in water can cause skin irritation or rashes, especially if you have sensitive skin, so it’s still best to resolve the issue quickly.

 We HATE spam.
 Your e-mail will never sold or shared!